 The column was not meant to provide a panoramic view of Rome because it was placed between two tall buildings.
 The 660 ft. spiral band of reliefs gives a detailed account of Trajan's wars against the Dacians.
 To learn more about these wars and the reliefs see a page on Two Roman Wars.

-(left) A winged Victory writes the history of the Dacian Wars (it shows up in the image used as background for this page too); (right) statue of St. Peter by Tommaso Della Porta and Leonardo Sormani
+(left) A winged Victory writes the history of the Dacian Wars (it shows up in the image used as background for this page too - see a similar statue at Brescia and reliefs depicting military trophies at Orange); (right) statue of St. Peter by Tommaso Della Porta and Leonardo Sormani

 An image of Victory writing on a shield separates the accounts of the two campaigns Trajan waged against the Dacians.
 This image influenced many Baroque funerary monuments, including that from which the icon of this website was developed.